Environment | Value natural resources

 Focused target

-To promote its contribution to a circular economy, the Group has set a target to increase its ratio of recycled and renewable material to 40% by 2030.
-It is accelerating various initiatives throughout the entire product lifecycle, such as long-life design, use of renewable resources, retreading, recycling, repairing, sharing, etc. The ratio of recycled and renewable material in 2022 was 38%.
+To promote its contribution to a circular economy, Bridgestone has set a target to increase its ratio of recycled and renewable materials to 40% by 2030.
+It is accelerating various initiatives throughout the entire product lifecycle, such as long-life design, expansion and diversification of renewable resources, retreading, recycling, repairing, sharing, etc. Bridgestone achieved a 39.9% use of recycled and renewable resources, surpassing its target of 39% set for 2026.

-Contribution area on circular economy Bridgestone Group's approach Activity example
+Contribution area on circular economy Bridgestone's approach Activity example

-Enhancement of material circularity •Further strengthen competitiveness of Dan-Totsu (the clear and absolute leader) products by utilization of recycled material and renewable resources •Expanding use of recycled materials (recycled rubber, recovered carbon black)•Research on chemical recycling technology to produce synthetic rubber raw materials from used tires• Improving productivity of natural rubber, development of bio-derived raw materials (guayule)
+Enhancement of material circularity • Further strengthen competitiveness of Dan-Totsu (the clear and absolute leader) products by utilizing recycled materials and renewable resources • Expanding use of recycled materials (recycled rubber, recovered carbon black) • Research on chemical recycling technology to produce synthetic rubber raw materials from used tires • Improving the productivity of natural rubber, development of bio-derived raw materials (guayule) • Closed-loop Recycling of Water Supply and Hot Water Supply Plastic Pipes

-•Create new value by cascade recycling •Power generation by waste tire, development of material recycling technology
+• Create new value by cascade recycling • Waste tire boiler, development of material recycling technology

 1. An economic system where sustainable products are designed and produced with less resources (reduced), where consumption is conducted in a sustainable fashion, and used products and resources are appropriately recovered, recycled, and reused in order to eliminate resource waste and reduce the risk of environmental destruction.

 2. A concept to show circularity of raw materials.
-The Group uses the ratio of recycled materials and renewable materials to total raw materials as the indicator for material circularity.
+Bridgestone uses the ratio of recycled materials and renewable materials to total raw materials as the indicator for material circularity.

 3. A concept to show circularity of used products.
-The Group uses the ratio of used tires from its retail shops that go to beneficial next use as the indicator for product circularity.
+Bridgestone uses the ratio of used tires from its retail shops that go to beneficial next use as the indicator for product circularity.

 4. An indicator that measures the efficiency of resource use.
 Calculated by dividing sales by the amount of raw materials used.